JustGoscha/simple-datachannel/README.md

 simple-datachannel
 ==================

-A simple WebRTC datachannel establishment demo
+A simple WebRTC datachannel establishment demo.
-The description you in [my blog post][blog]
+The explanation you can find in [my blog post][blog].

 ## Prerequisites